Baldivis, Western Australia: Transport

 Baldivis is serviced by the Transperth 564 bus route, operated by Transdev WA, which operates from Warnbro Train Station.
-This route services the Baldivis Town Centre during business hours, travelling through Settlers Hills via Arpenteur Drive through Evermore Heights, The Ridge and Terminate in The Dales (Smirk Road).
+This route services the Baldivis Town Centre during business hours, travelling through Settlers Hills via Arpenteur Drive through Evermore Heights, The Ridge and Terminating in The Dales (Smirk Road).

-Route 567 services The Rivergums, Heritage Park, Paramount estate and brightwood estate and terminated in sixty eight road.
+Route 567 services The Rivergums, Heritage Park, Paramount estate and brightwood estate and terminates on Sixty Eight Road.
 It also connects the Baldivis community with a regular service to the Baldivis Town Centre.
 Both routes run 7 days a week running every 30 minutes and every 10 minutes in peak hours.

 Route 568 services Baldivis Central and the newly developed Town Side estate and Retirement village.
 Route 565 services through the newly established Baldivis Quarter.

 The Kwinana Freeway runs through Baldivis, providing vehicle access to Perth and Bunbury.
 Safety Bay Road links Baldivis with neighbouring suburbs to the west like Rockingham and Warnbro.

 The principal shared path along the Kwinana Freeway provides bicycle access to Perth.

 565 Bus Routes And 564 Bus Routes are also a school bus route that operates for school Mother Teresa Catholic College during the start and end of school hours.
 564,565,566 routes also operates for Ridge View Secondary College during the start and end of their school hours.